geudde/attic-chest/pages/04.season-3/14.meeting-35/04.priestess/docs.md

 But now a recreant from the Muses’ train
 My hands would strive to tune the lyre in vain;
 Now all unskilled to court the opening spring
-Or seek fresh fragrance from the Zephyr’s wing
+Or seek fresh fragrance from the zephyr’s wing
 To mark where dewdrops on the lily rise
 Whose beauteous bosom with the sunbeam vies;
 To praise the cheek where varying roses bloom
-Or brilliant lips whence Sylphids kiss perfume
+Or brilliant lips whence sylphids kiss perfume
 To praise the locks where thousand graces play,
-Where the Loves lurk and o’er our hearts hold sway;
+Where the loves lurk and o’er our hearts hold sway;
 How can I dare to paint my Valentine
 When various beauties, various talents join
 Where I behold “the purple light of youth”,
-Led by fair candour, loveliest child of Truth
+Led by fair candour, loveliest child of truth
 Let then these wishes for my fault alone,
 Ah! let them make my warm affection known.
-May the best Muse on Thee her influence shed
+May the best Muse on thee her influence shed
 And twine her favourite bay branch round thy head;
 May distant times with transport hear thy song
-And Fame in distant climes thy praise prolong
+And fame in distant climes thy praise prolong
 May health encircled by unnumbered years
 Attend on thee unstained by grief or tears.

-Still may Simplicity they steps attend
+Still may simplicity they steps attend
 Thy sweet companion, monitor and friend.
 Long in that circle where thy polished lays
 Have shone resplendent with superior blaze